 Ground Beef and Broccoli Stir Fry Meal Prep

-This ground beef and broccoli recipe is perfect for meal prep as it’s quick to make and taste delicious as leftovers.
+This keto ground beef and broccoli recipe is perfect for meal prep as it’s quick to make and taste delicious as leftovers.
 Scoop the ground beef and broccoli into one side of the meal prep container and cauliflower rice in the other half.
 I don’t recommend combining the two as the cauliflower rice may get mushy.

 Reheat in the microwave and enjoy the leftovers!
 You can also freeze this ground beef and broccoli stir-fry for up to 3 months in the freezer.
 Place the container in the fridge overnight to thaw.

 This Stir Fry Ground Beef and Broccoli recipe is one of my favorites for busy weeknights.
 Made in under 20 minutes, it’s packed with a sweet sesame garlic flavor, and is a much healthier version of the classic beef and broccoli takeout.
 Serve it over cauliflower rice or by itself for a meal that’s fast, easy and delicious.
-Keto, Paleo and Whole30 too!
+Keto, Paleo Whole30 and gluten-free too!

 When the beef is finished cooking, push it to one side of the skillet and add the garlic and onions.
 (Add more coconut oil here if you need to) Sauté the garlic and onions for 1-2 minutes or until fragrant.